cbeck88/visit_struct/README.md

 it is complicated or expensive.
 With this version of `apply_visitor`, you get the names and the types of the members, without needing to actually instantiate the object.

-This may be especially useful in a C++14 compiler which has proper `constexpr` support.
+This may be especially useful when you have a C++14 compiler which has proper `constexpr` support.
 In that case, `visit_struct::apply_visitor` is `constexpr` also, so you can use this for some nifty metaprogramming purposes -- computing data structures, performing tests, constructing function objects, which depend on the layout of your